 - Level name and banner that can be shown to your customers.

-- Category of the promotion level.
+- Category of the promotion tier.

 - Level timeframe that defines the start and end date of the discount activity.
 When you leave it empty, the level inherits the campaign timeframe.
 Level start and end dates must be set within the campaign timeframe.